 In summary, Laurence Butler's Y-DNA profile (and his male descendants) looks like the following:

 NB.
 X denotes mutations in DYS570 (20-19), DYS557 (15-16) and DYS446 (13-12) between Descendants 1 and 2.
+Markers

-the results match the Y-DNA profile above, particularly in showing in which generation and lineage, markers DYS 570, 557 and 446 have changed since Laurence's two sons were born.
+DYS 570, 557 and 446 have changed in value since Laurence's two sons were born.

 There are various

-levels of testing available, 25 markers, 37 markers, 67 markers and 111
+levels of testing available, 37 markers, (67 markers?) and 111

 Being of Norman/Viking